 Doré grew up in Lunel and was born in Gard, Occitanie.
 He spent five years at the École des Beaux-Arts de Nîmes after completing his baccalauréat littéraire at the college Louis Feuillade.

-He also won Nouvelle Star with albums such as “Bichon” which peaked number three on French SNEP albums, and “Løve” which peaked number four on French albums and went two times platinum.
+He also won Nouvelle Star with albums such as “Bichon,” which peaked at number three on French SNEP albums, and “Løve,” which peaked at number four on French albums and went two times platinum.
 His chart successes also expanded to places like the Belgian and Swiss albums.

 Doré received a major-label recording contract with Jive subsidiary Sony BMG as the winner of Nouvelle Star.
 “Moi...Lolita,” a version of Alizée’s 2000 big hit that he had performed vividly on the show, was his first officially released single.
 The song was a massive hit in France, and in 2007, it also hit number two on the French singles char